upenn-libraries/franklinforms/README.md

 1. Copy ``.env.example`` to ``.env``.
 1. Open ``.env`` set the values for each variable.
 Each variable is documented in the file.

+When installing gems, you may need to set an additional environment variable for `LD_LIBRARY_PATH` that points to the location of your install of the
+Oracle Instant Client (e.g., `/opt/oracle/instantclient_12_1`).

 Now you can run the Rails server to access the forms or execute the following to run the forms with Docker:

+If you see ```Warning: NLS_LANG is not set. fallback to US7ASCII.```, you cna silence that by setting an environment variable `NLS_LANG=AMERICAN_AMERICA.AL32UTF8`

 ```bash
 docker-compose up .